 In most cases the raw food is delivered frozen to your home and you simply store it, thawing a portion as required.
-This removes all the nutritional guesswork away.
+This removes all the nutritional guesswork.

 Companies offering food labelled as 'Complementary' on the other hand, must be fed in conjunction with other foods or supplements.

-WHAT ARE THE BENEFITS OF A RAW DIET FOR DOGS ?
+3. WHAT ARE THE RAW DIET BENEFITS FOR DOGS ?

 Part of the problem could be that the vast majority of dry & wet dog foods are made by four main manufacturers and they have clearly cornered the dog food market:-

 Mars: Eukanuba, James Wellbeloved, Pedigree, Royal Canin, Ceasar and Iams

 Nestle: Bakers, Beta, ProPlan, Purina One, Purina Petcare, Tails.com